-AUSA’s Thought Leaders livestream series—an extension of our Thought Leaders podcast— focuses on senior military leaders and contemporary military authors, Thought Leaders seeks to educate the public on critical issues affecting land forces and strategy.
+AUSA’s Thought Leaders livestream series—an extension of our Thought Leaders podcast—focuses on senior military leaders and contemporary military authors and seeks to educate the public on critical issues affecting land forces and strategy.

-Please join us on Wednesday 9 June at 1400 to hear a presentation by LTG (Ret) Frederick Ben Hodges, author of Future War and the Defense of Europe.
+Please join us on Wednesday, 9 June 2021, at 1400 EDT, to hear a presentation by LTG Frederick "Ben" Hodges, U.S. Army, Retired, author of Future War and the Defence of Europe.

 Lieutenant General (Retired) Ben Hodges